A note on set-theoretic solutions of the Yang-Baxter equation: Multipermutation solutions

 {\bf Proof of Corollary \ref{dodatkowy}.} By Theorem \ref{pierwsza} we get $A_{m}\cdot A_{j}=0$ for all $j\leq n$, since $p_{m}$ doesn't divide $p_{j}^{i}-1$ for each $i\leq \alpha (j)$.
 Let $a$ be in the socle of the brace $A_{n}$, then $a\cdot A_{i}=0$ for all $i$, it follows that $a$ is in the socle of $A$.

-{\bf Proof of Corollary \ref{49}.} Observe that if a brace $A$ satisfies the assumptions of Theorem \ref{dodatkowy} then the retraction of $A$ also satisfies the assumptions of Theorem \ref{dodatkowy}.
-Recall that in \cite{rump} Rump have shown that the retraction of a brace $A$ is isomorphic to $A/Soc(A)$.
+{\bf Proof of Corollary \ref{49}.} Observe that if a brace $A$ satisfies the assumptions of Corollary \ref{dodatkowy} then the retraction of $A$ also satisfies the assumptions of Corollary \ref{dodatkowy}.
+Recall that in \cite{rump} Rump has shown that the retraction of a brace $A$ is isomorphic to $A/Soc(A)$.
 The result now follows from Corollary \ref{dodatkowy} applied several times.

 {\bf Remark}.
 The author is grateful to Leandro Vendramin for providing a list of braces which small cardinalities.
 In particular it follows from this list that all braces with cardinalities $6, 8, 12, 36$ have a finite multipermutation level.